naniskull/ocr_kasa/README.md

 #GitHub Pages

-The github page host opens the site on the error 404 pages but you can navigate the site with the navbar
+You may encounter a 404 error page when opening the website using GitHub Pages.
+However, you can still navigate through the site by using the navigation bar.

 # Getting Started with Create React App